Thrive

-How will smoking affect my surgery?
+How does smoking affect surgery?

-- develop airway, lung and heart complications
+- develop airway, lung, and heart complications

 - get infections after surgery